end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 ## External Tone or Timer #0 libraries

 The AnyRtttl library is also flexible by allowing you to use the build-in arduino `tone()` and `noTone()` functions or an implementation from any external library which makes it compatible with any *Tone library* in the market.
 The library also supports custom `delay()` and `millis()` functions.
-If a projects requires modification to the microcontroller’s build-in Timer #0, the `millis()` function may be impacted and behave incorrectly.
+If a projects requires modification to the microcontroller's build-in Timer #0, the `millis()` function may be impacted and behave incorrectly.
 To maximize compatibility, one can supply a custom function which behaves like the original to prevent altering playback.

 ## Binary RTTTL